truthcoin/www.truthcoin.info/faq/index.md

 ### It sounds a lot like you've reinvented...
 So far, people have written in 'Bayesian Truth Serum', ["Thirteen theorems in search of the truth."](http://www.socsci.uci.edu/~bgrofman/69%20Grofman-Owen-Feld-13%20theorems%20in%20search%20of%20truth.pdf), [EigenTrust](http://en.wikipedia.org/wiki/EigenTrust), and a few other things (that weren't quite right).

 I probably did.
-I don't think any of my core building-block ideas are that complicated, especially compared to the library of academic work published each year since forever.
+I don't think any of my core building-block ideas are that complicated (although [the assembly](http://forum.truthcoin.info/index.php/topic,195.0.html) was), especially compared to the library of academic work published each year since forever.
 BTS allows you to vote on how other's will lie, this is a little better but doesn't scale as easily (an furthermore in a coordination game all the votes would theoretically be equal to each other).

 ### Do you feel its necessary to penalize miners for not voting?
 In my mind it would be better to rely on positive rewards as we wouldn’t really want to encourage voting by those with less interest/knowledge in the outcomes.